José María Morelos: Early life

 Morelos was born in Valladolid, since renamed Morelia.
 Although often portrayed as being of "mixed" or "indigenous" descent, Morelos was classified as a Spaniard (español) in his baptismal register, a system in which the Catholic Church kept separate registers for ethnic affiliation.
 Although ethnic affiliation was fluid in colonial Spanish America, his family was considered as Spaniard according to the social categories of the time.
-His paternal family had both Spaniards and Mestizos whereas his maternal family was fully Spanish.
+His paternal ancestry included Spaniards, Africans, and Mestizos, whereas his maternal family was fully Spanish.

 His father was José Manuel Morelos y Robles, a carpenter originally from Zindurio, a village west of Valladolid.
 His mother was Juana María Guadalupe Pérez Pavón, originally from San Juan Bautista de Apaseo, also near Valladolid.
 Valladolid was the seat of a bishop and of the government of the colonial Intendency of Valladolid.
 It was known as the "Garden of the Viceroyalty of New Spain" because of its prosperity.

 Through his paternal line, Morelos was related to Miguel Hidalgo y Costilla.
 Both insurgents shared a common ancestor, Diego Ruiz de Cortés, who was a descendant of the conquistador Hernán Cortés.
 Hidalgo was the descendant of Ruiz de Cortés through his mother, Ana María Gallaga.

 Morelos worked as a muleteer (arriero) in the area where he fought in the insurgency, on the ground experience of the terrain that would be valuable.
 He is also said to have worked on a ranch rented by his uncle for nearly ten years.

 Morelos had ambitions for something more than working with his hands, and assiduously studied; his maternal grandfather was a school teacher.
 In 1789, he enrolled in the Colegio de San Nicolás Obispo in Valladolid, where Father Miguel Hidalgo y Costilla was rector.
 When he was ordained a priest, he, as with many others without connections, had no benefice to guarantee any income as a priest.
 However, as a secular cleric, he took no vow of poverty and could freely pursue business activities to make a living.

 As a priest, he could not marry, but he did form a relationship with at least one woman, Brígida Almonte.
 He is known to have fathered three children: two sons and a daughter.
 His first born was Juan Nepomuceno Almonte, who played a significant role in Mexican military history.
 Lucas Alamán, a fierce nineteenth-century opponent of the insurgency and after independence a conservative politician and historian, asserted that Morelos "fathered various children with anonymous women of the people."
 This charge of promiscuity might simply be a slur without foundation on the insurgent-priest.
 At Morelos's trial, the Inquisition accused him of sending his son to the United States.
 He testified at his trial that "while he had not been completely pristine for a priest, he had not acted in a scandalous manner" and that he had sent his son away for education and for his safety, acknowledging his paternity.